Selva de Urundel Project

 Type

-REDD+ (Reducing Emission from Deforestation and forest Degradation)
+REDD+ (Reducing Emissions from Deforestation and forest Degradation)

 Location